The 20 Best Olivopontocerebellar Atrophy Doctors Near Me

 Offers Telehealth

-Susan Perlman is a Neurologist in Los Angeles, California.
+Susan Perlman is a Neurologist practicing medicine in Los Angeles, California.
 Dr. Perlman is rated as an Elite provider by MediFind in the treatment of Olivopontocerebellar Atrophy.
-Her top areas of expertise are Spinocerebellar Ataxia, Friedreich Ataxia, Drug Induced Dyskinesia, and Olivopontocerebellar Atrophy.
+She is also highly rated in 51 other conditions, according to our data.
+Her clinical expertise encompasses Spinocerebellar Ataxia, Friedreich Ataxia, Drug Induced Dyskinesia, and Olivopontocerebellar Atrophy.

 Elite in Olivopontocerebellar Atrophy